TN 48 (05-16)

 2. Retention rules when using click and sign for iClaims application version September 29, 2012, or later

-The September 29, 2012, release of the iClaims application includes the questions from the SSA-21, collects the signature by “click and sign,” and propagates the information to the appropriate MCS screens.
+The September 29, 2012, release of the iClaims application includes the questions from the SSA-21, collects the signature by “click and sign,” and propagates the information to the appropriate Modernized Claims System (MCS) screens.
 A copy of the Internet application summary is automatically updated to the Online Retrieval System (ORS).

 3. Retention of a paper copy of Form SSA-21

-The SSA-21 must be retained in the claims file.
-For information about storing documents and forms that cannot be stored or recorded in existing systems such as MCS or EVID, see GN 00301.316.
+SSA must retain the SSA-21 in the claims file.
+For information about storing documents and forms that cannot be stored or recorded in existing systems such as MCS or Evidence (EVID) screens, see GN 00301.316.

 I. General information about completing and reviewing Form SSA-21 entries